schizel19/essential-developer-notes/Ch1_Planning/Notes/Singletons and Global Instances.md

     func doAnotherThing(){}
 }
 ```

-where only extension of the singleton is allowed.

 ***singleton***
 Singleton with a lower case s constitutes a class that is being instantiated only one time in the whole lifecycle of the app; however its API does not prohibit developers from creating a new instance of the class.